 Would they lose it?
 How would they apply for it from now on?

-From the 6th of July to the 31st of December of 2020, all these foreigners can change their residence card into a new, special type of permit.
+From the 6th of July to the 31st of December of 2020, all UK citizens could change their residence card into a new, special type of permit.

-To make the transition as easy as possible, a transition period has been set up until the end of the year so that all these individuals can change their legal status without the need to carry out all the formalities as if they were non-Europeans (much longer and more complex).
+To make the transition as easy as possible, a transition period was set until the end of the year so that all these individuals could change their legal status without the need to carry out all the formalities as if they were non-Europeans (much longer and more complex).

 The new residence card for British citizens in Spain

-This new card and procedure affects three different groups of people:
+This new card and procedure affected three different groups of people: